teddy-beau/teddy-beau/README.md

 - 📱&nbsp;&nbsp;React Native with Expo
 - ⚙️&nbsp;&nbsp;NodeJS with Express
 - 💾&nbsp;&nbsp;MongoDB
-- and also some Redux, Gatsby, NextJS, Jest, Sass
+- and also some Redux, Gatsby, NextJS, Jest, Sass and more!

 ## Where to find me